 Dec 08, 2015

-Probably the best known from this region is Captain John Hunter who was born in Leith in 1737......
-He set off as Captain to Australia first in 1786 and .....returned in 1794 to New south Wales as Captain-General and Governor in Chief..
+Probably the best known individual from this region is Captain John Hunter.
+He was born in Leith in 1737.
+He set off as Captain to Australia, first in 1786 and .....returned in 1794 to New south Wales as Captain-General and Governor in Chief.

 Feb 26, 2016

+A well known family from here would be the Hunters of Knap.
+Knap was a small farming community of about 10 houses, in the middle of nowhere.
 Peter Hunter of Knap joined the army in 1767.
-Promoted lieutenant-colonel in 1782 and six years later commander western posts of Quebec, then to British Honduras as Superintendent.
-In 1799 General Hunter was appointed as lieutenant governor of Upper Canada.
+In 1782 he was commander western posts of Quebec, then to British Honduras as Superintendent.
+In 1799 General Hunter was Lieutenant Governor of Upper Canada.

 PeeblesshirePeeblesshire had 64 Hunters in the 1881 census.
 This was the 24th highest County total, with 0.5% of the population named Hunter.